Fade BG Image

 "Sigh… fine.
 I'll save you and fix your feet."

-I spread spatial magic.
+I spread Spatial Magic.
 Not exactly a snap, but I copied cells, bones, vessels, nerves from their right hands as bases, then molded them into feet.

 Finished right feet, mirrored for the left, pasted on.
 Copy, plop — done.
 Clap clap.

-"Okay, you've got both feet.
-Move 'em?"
+"Okay, you've got both feet back.
+Try moving them?"

 "Eh?
 Ah?"

-They wiggled toes in confusion.
-Looks fine.
+They wiggled their toes in confusion.
+Looks good.

 "Anyway, I healed you, so I'll take payment.
 In socks — wait."